mfhepp/tinyswr/README.md

 Now you are all set!
 If less than two LEDs light up, your SWR should be less than 1:2.
 An SWR up to 1:1.3..1.5 will only light up the first LED.
 The brightness depends on the input power, unfortunately.

+## Sources ##
+The files in the repository contain
+* Gerber and drill files for producing your own PCBs
+* a KiCad project with the schematics, PCB, and parts and footprints libraries.

+KiCad is a great and free electronics design package.
+For more information, see [http://kicad-pcb.org/](http://kicad-pcb.org/).

 ## Acknowledments ##
 The schematic is based on the design by Hans Steinort (DF3OS), see http://www.sp5jnw.sem.pl/konstrukcje/atudf3oshtm/atudf3oseng.pdf,